davidmoten/openapi-codegen/README.md

 Set an interceptor in the client builder to an instance of `BearerAuthenticator` or `BasicAuthenticator` or do your own thing entirely.

 ## HTTP Patch
 Funnily enough the java HttpURLConnection classes don't support the HTTP PATCH verb.
 This library makes PATCH calls as POST calls with the header `X-HTTP-Method-Override: PATCH` which is understood by most web servers.
+If you'd like to use the PATCH verb you can make it happen in an Interceptor (just look for that header).

 ### Mixed usage with *openapi-generator*
 See [this](https://github.com/davidmoten/openapi-codegen/wiki/openapi-generator#mixed-usage-with-openapi-generator).